Flyfishing on the Kamchatka Peninsula

 When Flyfishing Kamchatka, Rainbow trout is usually the target species, but there are others…

-- The average Rainbow is four pounds, with some weighing more that six.
+- The average Rainbow is 4 pounds, with some weighing more than 6.
 Fish over 30 inches are caught yearly.
 The trout on Kamchatka are aggressive.

 - Dolly Varden, Kings, Chums and Silver Salmon fishing can be amazing depending on the time of year.

 - Are you ready to go fishing?
 Get ahold of us for more information.

 Co-owner, Fishing Consultant

 When fly fishing Kamchatka, you might be swinging streamers, mousing, or throwing dry flies on floating line.
 Depending on the day, you may wade or fish from the boats.
 Bring heavy leader, the fish are big!

 Most of the time on the Kamchatka peninsula, you are fishing for trophy Rainbow trout.
 At any time, you can fish a riffle for trophy-sized Grayling that will rival anything in Alaska, and the salmon fishing is amazing during their runs… this place is an incredible fishery!

 - July – This is when you go for King salmon and out-of-this-world mousing for big ‘bows.
 A 100 fish day on mouse patterns is not unheard of.
 Also, July is the month of the big Caddis hatches, so you have to choose between mousing and throwing dries…. what a conundrum!
 The Dolly Varden move up into the rivers in July as well, and you will catch A LOT of them.